 by Cheryl Musick, Group Specialist, Lead AAT Specialist/Dog Handler, EAGALA Advanced

 Animals are reliable, honest, often affectionate and loving, grateful and loyal; standards that are difficult for most people to live up to.
 The bond between human and domesticated animals goes back thousands of years.
 Serving as laborers, hunters, protectors, and nurturers.
 Domesticated animals are an integral part of society.
 In Rosewood’s Animal Assisted Therapy (AAT) program, our clinician’s use this natural relationship to facilitate the healing process.
-In one-on-one and group settings, clinicians incorporate goats, horses, and dogs into goal directed intervention scenarios where clients are provided an opportunity to work through issues in a supportive, non-threatening space.
+In one-on-one and group settings, clinicians incorporate goats, and horses into goal directed intervention scenarios where clients are provided an opportunity to work through issues in a supportive, non-threatening space.
 In this article Group Specialist and Rosewood’s Lead AAT Specialist, Cheryl Musick, shares heart-warming stories that exemplify the therapeutic work and healing that she and her team facilitate in Rosewood’s group and individual AAT sessions.

 Adopted as a toddler, Brandon, an adolescent patient suffering from Bulimia, struggled with anger.
 Blond haired Brandon was small in stature for his age and would sometimes rage, throwing anything within reach.
 At home, he would binge and purge to control the overwhelming feelings within; however, since being in treatment, he was closely monitored and Brandon was having a difficult time coping.
 His Primary Therapist decided to take Brandon to visit the animals during one of his individual therapy sessions.
 There, he seemed to find solace in spending time with Emma, the once neglected and abused miniature horse.
 Brandon found it intriguing that the little horse could still trust people after she suffering at the hands of her abusers.
 His therapist noted a decrease in anxiety as Brandon began to explain his own painful past to the horse.
 Weeks later, Brandon became increasingly more open with his treatment team.
 He learned coping skills to effectively communicate; sharing his feelings rather than acting them out.
 Emma, the rescued mini horse demonstrated hope and healing to an adolescent who had endured similar painful experiences.